evengordonlauve/Energy-Bill-System/README.md

 * Removed the unused `Figma design` prototype directory.
 * Dropped `autoprefixer` and the custom `postcss.config.js` since Next.js already handles vendor prefixing.
+* Added an admin-only checklist tool to create new checklists stored in localStorage.

 ## Setup